meechanism/meechanism/content/blog/why-a-styleguide/index.md

 - If a new element (or state/behavior) is found, it will be evaluated and determined whether or not changes/additions will make it into the library.
 - A frontend developer will implement the new changes and add them to the component library.
 It will then be reviewed by peers and merged.
 - The style guide will be updated reflecting the above.
-- Consumers of the component library and Style Guide will be notified of the update.
+- Consumers of the component library and style guide will be notified of the update.

-- Wash and repeat.
+Wash and repeat.

 ## Criteria/flow for adding new elements, behavior, or state to the style guide